marekjedlinski/webext-copy-title-url/README.md

 ## Requirements

-Firefox (Quantum) 57 or later.
-Developed and tested in Firefox 58.
+Firefox (Quantum) 57 or later / Chrome 63 or later.
+Developed and tested in Firefox 58 and Chrome 63.

 ## How to use